 - 2 green onions, chopped

-Add sesame oil and honey to the pot and stir to combine.
+- Add sesame oil and honey to the pot and stir to combine.
 In a small bowl, dissolve cornstarch in water and add to the pot.
 Select Saute and simmer until sauce thickens.
 Stir in green onions.
+Add salt to taste.

-*Originally 1 cup honey.
-I’ve reduce the honey to 1/2 cup based on feedback but feel free to adjust the sweetness level to taste.
+** The original slow cooker recipe calls for 1 cup of honey.
+However, I've reduced it to 1/2 cup based on feedback, but feel free to adjust the sweetness level to your family's taste.